-Universal Stainless acquired by Europe-based Aperam
+Universal Stainless to be acquired by Europe-based Aperam

 aperam stainless steel cutting